Thursday, May 5, 2022

 The pandemic of covid and its variations, that as of today directly caused more than 6 millions deaths in the world, and indirectly caused more than 15 millions, is for the most part a consequence of the environmental devastation caused by capitalist exploitation of the whole living , and of the material and cultural misery it determines and pursues.

 The onset of new pandemics and their increasing frequency were foreseen by many scientists (see the previous links).
-Nonetheless, even in the richest countries, the pandemic stroke after a long period during which nothing was done by those who could do the most to reduce the risk that those predictions foresaw, except weakening further the public health systems (the italian one, for example, had undergone massive cuts during the previous ten years, which were made by institutional right, center, left parties to almost identical extents: see and ).
+Nonetheless, even in the richest countries, the pandemic stroke after a long period during which nothing was done by those who could do the most to reduce the risk that those predictions foresaw; instead, they weakened further the public health systems (the italian one, for example, had undergone massive cuts during the previous ten years, which were made by institutional right, center, left parties to almost identical extents: see and ).

 This way, the covid and variants pandemic will never be defeated, and other, new pandemics will happen more and more frequently.

-In italy, as almost everywhere in the world, huge cuts and privatizations, made in almost equal measure by right and center and left institutional parties, have regarded almost all the public services, comprising the statal school, and we have lost, at the hands of the same right and center and left institutional parties, the most part of the labour rights we conquered at the cost of so much blood, while working and living conditions are getting more and more precarious.
+In italy, for example, huge cuts and privatizations, made in almost equal measure by right and center and left institutional parties, have regarded almost all the public services, comprising the statal school, and we have lost, at the hands of the same right and center and left institutional parties, the most part of the labour rights we conquered at the cost of so much blood, while working and living conditions are getting more and more precarious.